Identify | Disrupt |

 Q: What law governs these terms?

-Q: What AML/CTF compliance does the program follow?
+Q: What compliance does the program follow?

 Q: Am I required to keep my participation confidential?